 Talk

-In this Lunchtime Talk, Mark Osborne will share his work running Not-Yet-Invented.
-A series of workshops that explore Computational Media, which blends computer science with creative fields like art, music, and design.
-This was inspired by his visits to Resonate Festival in Belgrade, where he was taken with the festival's current, accessible identity.
+In this Lunchtime Talk, Mark Osborne will share his work running Not-Yet-Invented; a series of workshops exploring Computational Media, inspired by his visits to Resonate Festival in Belgrade, where he was taken with the festival's current, accessible approach.
+The Not-Yet-Invented workshops reference and use as a starting point Kay & Goldberg's thoughts on 'not-yet-invented media' as set out in their paper, Personal Dynamic Media.

 About Mark

-Mark Osborne currently teaches in Bournemouth, with his practice starting with zines and the Cassette Music scene at the start of the 1980's.
+Mark Osborne teaches in Bournemouth, with his practice starting with zines & the Cassette Music scene at the start of the 1980's.
 His interests include post internet, physical computing, materiality of computation, hypermedia, liminality and hybrid media form.
-He is currently doing a practice-based PhD at Plymouth using audio reactive error diffusion dither systems to explore creative understandings of Computational Media.
+He is currently doing a 'practice based' PhD at Plymouth using audio reactive error diffusion dither systems to explore creative understandings of Computational Media.

 × Close